-Activity Commer nt Collaboration and Engagement FN2100 in the Far N others that Staff are on the Core Team providing development support to this high level Strategy called Far North 2100 (FN2100) This strategy will focus on all opportunities In the Far North District and determine a desired future direction against which all investment will be tested.
-Critical to the success of this project and for all others that rely on it is the fostering of a Tangata Whenua Iwi Partnership.
-This is taking longer than planned so the project has been granted a time extension for lelivery.
+Activity Commer nt Collaboration and Engagement FN2100 in the Far I others that Staff are on the Core Team providing development support to this high level Strategy called Far North 2100 (FN2100) This strategy will focus on all opportunities in the Far North District and determine a desired future direction against which all investment will be tested.
+Critical to the success of this project and for all others that rely on it is the fostering of a Tangata Whenua lwi Partnership.
+This is taking longer than planned so the project has been granted a time extension for delivery.
 This extension does not apply to delivery of the Transport Strategy which must meet Regional Land Transport Plan (RLTP) deadlines.
-District Plan inclusion ir essential link between the District Plan (DP) and the Infrastructure team is the Engineering Standards.
-The Engineering Standards will be reviewed for lusion in the DP.
-The project steering group met a number of times in August to discuss how the format and structure of the document affects its use and legal nding.
+District Plan inclusion ir An essential link between the District Plan (DP) and the Infrastructure team is the Engineering Standards.
+The Engineering Standards will be reviewed for inclusion in the DP.
+The project steering group met a number of times in August to discuss how the format and structure of the document affects its use and legal standing.
 The steering group will meet in early September for a decision on the direction of the document.
-Tai Tokerau Councils Climate Change Adaptation Group Northland.
+Tai Tokerau Councils Climate Northland.
 The purpose of the Climate Change Working Group is to develop a regional collaborative approach to climate change adaptation planning for local government in Northland.
 This will include a draft climate change strategy for Northland and associated work programme that identifies and addresses priority issues at both a regional and district level.
 The group meets quarterly and reports to the CEO forum.
-The working group met in Kaikohe in August with representatives from each council's Maori engagement teams to discuss climate change initiatives and engaging with Maori.
-Further work is identified and the group will meet again in November.
-Twin Coast Discovery Route out of seve Transport I implement IZTA are beginning to roll out completed Business Cases to all Northland District Councils in support of the development of the Twin Coast Discovery Route.
-Two ut of seven have now been completed with a third imminent.
-NZTA have advised that Projects that are not already in respective RLTPs or the National Land ransport Plan (NLTP), will require a variation to the RLTP before they can be progressed and subject to the availability of local share.
-The first option for nplementation funding is the National Land Transport Fund (NLTF).
-This can be taken as an indication of reducing confidence in Provincial Growth Fund as the rimary funding source.
-Delivery of projects within the proposed timeframes is therefore considered unlikely.
-Liaison Groups Engageme nt with established Co mmunity Liaison Groups (CLG) is required by a nu mber of our Infrastructure Consents.
+Change Adaptation Group ne in August with represe atified and the group will $\operatorname{cil}'$ s Maori engagement teams to discuss climate change initiatives and engaging $\operatorname{r.}$ Twin Coast Discovery Route out of seve Transport implement en have now been com Plan (NLTP), will requi cation funding is the N npleted with a third immi re a variation to the RLTP ational Land Transport Fu nent.
+NZTA have advised before they can be prog ınd (NLTF).
+This can be ta Councils in support of the development of the Twin Coast Discovery Route.
+Two I that Projects that are not already in respective RLTPs or the National Land gressed and subject to the availability of local share.
+The first option for aken as an indication of reducing confidence in Provincial Growth Fund as the erefore considered unlikely.
+Liaison Groups Engageme nt with established Co mmunity Liaison Groups (CLG) is required by a nu imber of our Infrastructure Consents.
 No meetings took place in August.
-Consent Technician August 2019 Year to Date '20 Year to Date '19 Applications for New Water and Wastewater Connections • 8 31 28 Requests to Connect to Water and Wastewater Services Sixteen requests to connect to Council water and wastewater services were received in August 2019 and September 2019.
+Consent Technician August 2019 Year to Date '20 Year to Date '19 Applications for New Water and Wastewater Connections 6 ?
+8 31 28 Requests to Connect to Water and Wastewater Services Sixteen requests to connect to Council water and wastewater services were received in August 2019 and September 2019.
 Year to date Council has received 28 applications (compared to 31 in 2018) Resource Consent Applications Reviewed by IAMs All 41 Not Available 61 IAM's development engineer and consents technician review all consents and provide comment on how to minimise/mitigate impacts on Council infrastructure.
 LIMs Assessed All 110 Not Available 265 IAM's consents technician and admin support input into Land Information Memorandums by completing soil reports and assessing development contributions.